named-data/NFD/docs/INSTALL.rst

 particular, one can authorize only specific public keys to create new Faces or change the forwarding strategy for specific namespaces.
-For more information about how to generate private/public key pair, generate self-signed certificate, and use this self-signed certificate to authorize NFD management commands refer to :ref:`How to configure NFD security` FAQ question.
+For more information about how to generate private/public key pair, generate self-signed certificate, and use this self-signed certificate to authorize NFD management commands, refer to :ref:`How to configure NFD security` FAQ question.

 In the sample configuration file, all authorizations are disabled, effectively allowing